We’re putting a frozen cocktail recipe spin on the childhood classic freeze pops!…

-I can’t even tell you guys how excited I was to stumble on homemade Fla-vor-ice pop molds in my grocery store.
-Did anyone else down two or three of these a day as a kid during the Summer?
+We can’t even tell you guys how excited we were to stumble on homemade ice popsicle molds in our grocery store.
+Did anyone else down two or three freeze pops a day as a kid during the summer?

-Boozy popsicles or “pop-tails” are such a huge thing right now, and it’s way past time to extend the trend into everyone’s favorite childhood summer treat with these boozy coconut Fla-vor-ice freeze pops recipes!
+Boozy ice popsicles or “pop-tails” or freeze pops are such a huge thing right now.
+And it’s way past time to extend the trend into everyone’s favorite childhood summer treat with this alcoholic freeze pop recipe!

-My favorite thing about ice pops is that they don’t melt all over your fingers like stick popsicles, so you don’t have to consume them at the speed of light.
-You might want to, though — they’re seriously addictive!
+Our favorite thing about freeze pops is that they don’t melt all over your fingers like stick popsicles.
+So you don’t have to consume them at the speed of light.
+You might want to though.
+They’re seriously addictive!

-Ingredients Needed to Make a Boozy Fla-vor-ice Freeze Pops
+Ingredients and Tools Needed to Make Alcoholic Freeze Pops

 Gin